polfliet/demo-deployer/documentation/tutorial/user_stories/Nagios/README.md

 [INFO]   /tmp/jsmith-nagios/deploy_summary.txt
 ```

-After login to New Relic One, you should see a "Nagios-Host1" in Infrastructure
+After login to New Relic One, you should see a "Nagios-Host1" in Infrastructure.
+In New Relic Infrastructure, navigate to Third-party services and click on the Nagios dashboard.

 ## Teardown